jiangranwang/MP3-Grading/README.md

 ## Atomicity Tests
-a1.txt: abort pre-exisiting account (4 points)
+a1.txt: deposit/withdraw from two accounts on two branches and read balance (3 points)

-a2.txt: abort newly created account (4 points)
+a2.txt: (single branch) deposit is aborted and check account doesn't exist (3 points)

-a3.txt: ignore commands outside transactions (4 points)

-a4.txt: basic test with one deposit command (4 points)

-a5.txt: basic test with one deposit and one balance command (4 points)
+a3.txt: (two branches) deposit is aborted and check account doesn't exist (4 points)

+a4.txt: deposit and withdraw from nonexist account and check deposit is reverted (5 points)

 ## Consistency Tests
-c1.txt: transaction involving multiple servers (8 points)

-c2.txt: negative balance during transaction but eventually resolved (6 points)
+c1.txt: withdraw from nonexist account (5 points)

+c2.txt: deposit/withdraw from single account and check balance consistency (5 points)

-c3.txt: commit with negative balance (6 points)
+c3.txt: deposit/withdraw from two accounts and check balance consistency (5 points)

 ## Isolation Tests
-Each test runs 2 times
+Each test runs 3 times

-### 10 clients write to different accounts within time limit (5 points)
-t1.txt - t10.txt: each client write to different accounts 5 times and limit execution time within 10s

-t11.txt: check final balance of all accounts with t11-expected.txt

-### N clients write twice to single account (2, 3, 5 points for N=2, 5, 10)
+### N clients write to single account (3, 4 points for N=2, 5)
 iN-1.txt: initialize account x 10

 iN-2.txt: deposit 10 x

-iN-3.txt: display balance of account x
+iN-3.txt: read balance of account x

-Compare the output of iN-3.txt with iN-3-expected.txt (final value should be 10N+10)
+N={2,5}, run in the order of iN-1.txt -> NxiN-2.txt -> iN-3.txt

+The number of aborted transaction is at most N-1, and the final balance of the account is num_sucess_transaction * 10 + 10

+### N clients write to two accounts on two branches (3, 3 points for N=2, 5)
+iN-1.txt: initialize account x/y 10

+iN-2.txt: deposit 10 x/y

+iN-3.txt: read balance of account x/y

-N={2,5,10}, run in the order of iN-1.txt -> NxiN-2.txt -> iN-3.txt
+N={2,5}, run in the order of iN-1.txt -> NxiN-2.txt -> iN-3.txt

+The number of aborted transaction is at most N-1, and the final balance of each account is num_sucess_transaction * 10 + 10

-### N clients read/write multiple times to single account (2, 3, 5 points for N=2, 5, 10)
+### N clients read/write multiple times to single account (3, 3 points for N=2, 5)
-iN-4.txt: initialize account x 10
+iN-1.txt: initialize account x 10

-iN-5.txt: deposit 10 x, balance x, deposit 10 x, balance x (the output of balance should be y, y+10)
+iN-2.txt: deposit 10 x, balance x, deposit 10 x, balance x (the output of the two balance command should have a difference of 10)

-Compare the output of iN-5.txt with iN-5-expected.txt

-iN-6.txt: display balance of account x
+iN-3.txt: read balance of account x

-Compare the output of iN-6.txt with iN-6-expected.txt (Final value should be 20N+10)

-N={2,5,10}, run in the order of iN-4.txt -> NxiN-5.txt -> iN-6.txt
+N={2,5}, run in the order of iN-1.txt -> NxiN-2.txt -> iN-3.txt

+The number of aborted transaction is at most N-1, and the final balance of each account is num_sucess_transaction * 20 + 10

-### N clients abort test (2, 3, 5 points for N=2, 5, 10)
+### N clients abort test (3, 3 points for N=2, 5)
-2 clients: two clients deposit to the same account, one aborts and the other one should be unaffected.
-Check balance of the account at last. (i2-7.txt/i2-8.txt -> i2-10.txt)
+2 clients: 2 clients deposit to the same account, one aborts and the other one should be unaffected.
+Check balance of the account at last. (i2-1.txt/i2-2.txt -> i2-3.txt)

-5 clients: two clients deposit to account x and abort, two clients deposit to account x and do not abort, one client read account x.
-Check balance of account x at last.
-The output of the read client could be either success or aborted. (i5-7.txt/i5-8.txt/i5-9.txt -> i5-10.txt)
+5 clients: 5 clients deposit to account x and abort, two clients deposit to account x and do not abort but the other three clients are aborted.
+Check balance of account x at last. (i5-1.txt/i5-2.txt -> i5-3.txt)

-10 clients: four clients deposit to account x and abort, four clients deposit to account x and do not abort, two clients read account x.
-Check balance of account x at last.
-The output of the read clients could be either success or aborted. (i10-7.txt/i10-8.txt/i10-9.txt -> i10-10.txt)

 ## Deadlock Tests
-Each test runs 2 times
+Each test runs 3 times

 2 clients: client 1 (deposit a, deposite b), client 2 (deposit b, deposite a) (2 points)

 5 clients: client 1 (deposit a, deposite b, deposit c, deposite d, deposit e), client 2 (deposit b, deposite c, deposit d, deposite e, deposit a), ...
 (3 points)

-10 clients: ...
-(5 points)